DanielWinning/routing-component/README.md

 #### Create a Router Instance

-Create an instance of the Router class, passing a dependency injection container that implements the Psr\Container\ContainerInterface:
+Create an instance of the `Router` class, passing a dependency injection container that implements the `Psr\Container\ContainerInterface`:

 ```php
 use DannyXCII\RoutingComponent\Router;